X

 • Social Traffic – Traffic coming from social media and the type that social media marketers use to bring traffic to a particular page or website.
 Social media networks where users typically flock are great traffic sources, depending on how shareable your content is.

-• There are also a few ways to boost your traffic and social media reach of your website.
+• There are also a few ways to boost the traffic and social media reach of your website.
 You can republish your content as full articles and links to different third-party sites that have a significant amount of following.
-Sharing photos and images is also a great way to engage your audience that may be interested to view content coming from a separate website.
+Sharing photos and images is also a great way to engage your audience that may be interested in viewing content coming from a separate website.

 Utilizing all types of traffic sources gives your website more chances of exposure.
 You can explore various ways to strengthen and make each type of work better for your website.